egorlem/ultima.zsh-theme/README.md

 ---

 ## **Overview**
-### Theme includes prompt settings, vsc_info settings, and zsh completion settings.
+### Theme includes prompt settings, vsc_info settings, and zsh completion settings
 ### **Prompt**

 Essentially, the shell prompt is split into three separate lines.
 The first line helps to visually